HubTran/documentation/brokers/rest.md

     ],
     "line_items": [ // Displayed and used to calculate the carrier_charge.
       {
-        "description": "line item description",
+        "external_id": "line_item_1", // You're id for matching up line items when sending back to your TMS "description": "line item description",
         "total": 123.45,
         "quantity": 5,
+        "rate": 2.0,
         "type_code": "abc",
         "customer_total": 150.00,
         "carrier": { // Used to calculate carrier_charge for each carrier